The Barbershop Initiative strives to prevent illness and early death among African-American men by providing preventive services at local barbershops.

 Hypertension Control Program

-A team approach is used to achieve high blood pressure control among patients of the Men’s Health and Wellness Clinic (see below) by encouraging self-management and ensuring a continuum of care.
+A team approach is used to achieve high blood pressure control among patients of the Men’s Health Clinic (see below) by encouraging self-management and ensuring a continuum of care.
 The program provides treatment to patients with hypertension, as well as coaching, education and referrals to other services.

 Fathers Offering Resources and Education (FORE) Program